|

 precision.

-representation of the argumentpublic static int longToFloat(long x)
+float representation of the argumentpublic static int longToFloat(long x)

-to a float
+long to a float as would happen

 in a casting operation specified by